 Hematopoiesis is the body's method of creating new blood cells.
-As a digital publication, our intention is to offer refuge to this process while disrupting dominant narratives of (dis)embodiment.
+As a digital publication, our intention is to offer refuge to this process while disrupting dominant conversations on (dis)embodiment.

 We come to you with questions: What is written, and being written, in the body and how do we express our physiology?
 How do we claim bodies through language, in a world that diminishes and erases so many bodies?
 How, like the continuous process of making new blood, do we create meaning in a world of loss & violence?
 What exists in the borderlands of body?

 Our publication operates by consensus as much as possible, and similarly we would like for this publication to hold space for dialogue.
 We invite first-time writers & artists, published writers & artists, everyone in between, and anyone who resists categorical definition.

 Creative Nonfiction Editor // Jennifer Patterson